fvnknoots/fvnknoots.Retouched/README.md

 #### Notes

-  * SMGs and sidearms have decreased damage across all ranges
+  * SMGs and sidearms have decreased damage across all ranges.
-  * ARs have near range damage decreased, but vanilla far ranges
+  * ARs have near range damage decreased, but vanilla far ranges.
-  * Melee now needs to be used on a slightly damaged enemy
+  * Melee now needs to be used on a slightly damaged enemy.

 ### Tacticals